 By the early part of the 19th century a large number of factory owners were using a modified version of Cartwright's power loom.
 When Cartwright discovered what was happening he applied to the House of Commons for compensation.
 Some MPs such as Robert Peel, who had been one of those who had made a great deal of money from the modified power loom, supported his claim and in 1809 Parliament voted him a lump sum of £10,000.

-Edmund Cartwright retired to a farm in Kent where he died in 1823.
+Edmund Cartwright retired to a farm in Kent where he died on 30th October 1823.